Whoopi Goldberg Marijuana Products for Women

-And with fewer than three dozen of the three thousand-plus marijuana dispensaries in the US owned and operated by African-Americans (according to a report in Buzzfeed), having such a recognised and mainstream figure become involved in this burgeoning industry can only be a good thing.
+And with fewer than three dozen of the three thousand-plus marijuana dispensaries in the US-owned and operated by African-Americans (according to a report in Buzzfeed), having such a recognized and mainstream figure become involved in this burgeoning industry can only be a good thing.

 Making A Difference For Women (in California)

 The reasoning behind this Whoopi Goldberg marijuana initiative is crystal clear.
-She does not want to become the de facto face of the marijuana industry; rather, she wants to help women feel better, manage their pain, and avoid discomfort.
+She does not want to become the de facto face of the marijuana industry; rather, she wants to help women feel better and avoid discomfort.

 She states that this is a product that has been designed for function.
 “You can put it in your purse.
 You can put the rub on your lower stomach and lower back at work, and then when you get home, you can get in the tub for a soak or make tea, and it allows you to continue to work throughout the day.”